valboz/VBBinaryLensing/newdocs/documentation.md

 The current range for the pre-calculated table is 1.e-4 < rho < 1.e+2.
 Sources smaller than the minimum are considered equal to the minimum.
 Sources larger than the maximum generate an error message.

 By default, VBBinaryLensing works with uniform sources.
-We will come to Limb Darkening later on: all possible Limb Darkening laws can be implemented in VBBinaryLensing.
+We will come to Limb Darkening later on: arbitrary Limb Darkening laws can be implemented in VBBinaryLensing.

 ### Astrometry